World Health Organization says COVID-19 outbreak a pandemic | CBC News

 Here's what's happening in China

-In China, where the novel virus first cropped up, officials said they'd counted only 24 new cases on Wednesday.
+In China, officials said they'd counted only 24 new cases on Wednesday.
 In a reversal of positions, China is seeing new cases brought in from overseas.

 In Beijing, the capital, all the new cases of COVID-19 reported on Wednesday came from outside the country, five from Italy and one from the United States.
 "The epidemic situation is at a low level and the prevention and control are continuously going well," said Mi Feng, spokesperson for the National Health Commission.